Marwan951/Speech-Emotion-Recognition/README.md

 # Demo
-🎥 Watch the showcasing my SER System in action 🎙️🎭.
+🎥 Watch the showcasing SER System in action 🎙️🎭.
 Remember to unmute 🔊 the video to hear the voice.

 https://github.com/Marwan951/Speech-Emotion-Recognition/assets/95751506/af1563fb-fe9f-4bff-9928-b0650d47a1eb
 # Speech Emotion Recognition